 [Looking ahead to the giant staircase terrain to the upper shoulder]

-I can't possibly describe the route from above tree line, through the amphitheater and to our high bivy with any accuracy.
-Since the mountain stole my GPS (!)
-I also don't have a track photo for you either.
-We picked our way back and forth across the main gully (some running water, thank goodness!!), always choosing the path of least resistance.
+We picked our way back and forth across the main gully (some running water, thank goodness), always choosing the path of least resistance.
 There were some traverses along cliffs that I wasn't sure would work out but we always managed to find a way.
 I guess after hundreds and hundreds of peaks between the two of us, Raf and I are becoming like goats in some respects.
 "Young" goats? :) I am proud of the route finding we did - moving quickly and efficiently was the only way we could possibly beat darkness to our bivy site.

 The terrain was mostly moderate scrambling but there were difficult parts too - we both expressed concern with down climbing some of them.
 At first we thought the huge amphitheater was like the one on Amery but soon we realized this one was slightly harder to navigate and much looser rock.
 In general we crossed the main stream / gully three or four times on ascent before accessing the final staircase on climber's left (N) under the towering cliffs coming off the NW summit.
 We worked our way along the walls up to climber's right until spotting a way through the upper cliff bands and onto annoying scree to the SW shoulder and bivy location.
 There were no obvious signs of previous parties anywhere on approach except for the odd footprint that could have been human or animal.
 I also thought I spied trekking pole marks (holes) but couldn't be sure - the odds seemed very low that we were following anyone.